sara219/ws-fetch-api/README.md

 ## Fetch API

-The Fetch is a way used to make *requests*, such as calling an API or fetching a remote resource or HTML file from a server.
+The Fetch is a way used to make *requests*, such as fetching a remote resource or HTML file from a server.

 ### Let’s look at how it works: